-COURSE TITLE: PRACTICAL AND INNOVATIVE APPROACHES TO TEFL (PROFESSIONAL DEVELOPMENT COURSE IN TESOL) NUMBER OF CREDITS: 6 PRE-REQUISITES: NONE COURSE DESCRIPTION: LING 1104 includes a teaching internship of approximately 20 hours to be completed in a school of the student's choice, at the discretion of its Director.
+COURSE TITLE: PRACTICAL AND INNOVATIVE APPROACHES TO TEFL (PROFESSIONAL DEVELOPMENT COURSE IN TESOL)

+COURSE DESCRIPTION: LING 1104 includes a teaching internship of approximately 20 hours to be completed in a school of the student's choice, at the discretion of its Director.
 This internship will be an integral part of the course.
-ASSESSMENT:

-100% in-course
+ASSESSMENT: 100% in-course

-CERTIFICATE (AND MINOR) IN SPEECH-LANGUAGE PATHOLOGY COURSES
+CERTIFICATE IN SPEECH-LANGUAGE PATHOLOGY COURSES

-LINGUISTICS SEMESTER: II COURSE CODE: LING 1001 COURSE TITLE: INTRODUCTION TO PHONETICS AND PHONOLOGY NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE
+COURSE TITLE: INTRODUCTION TO PHONETICS

+AND PHONOLOGY NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE

 COURSE DESCRIPTION: This course is designed to introduce students to the analysis, recognition, reproduction and transcription of speech sounds, and to enable them to understand the myriad possible patterning of these sounds in a wide cross-section of the world's languages.
-It is especially useful for anyone interested in studying or teaching English, French, Spanish, Portuguese, Hindi, or any other language, and is conserved and language pathology.
+It is especially useful for anyone interested in studying or teaching English, French, Spanish, Portuguese, Hindi, or any other language, and in speech-language pathology.